-The DFE guidance (2013) on the 'Use of Reasonable Force' and 'Keeping Children Safe in Education' (September 2022) defines and explains these terms in the following way:
+The DFE guidance (February 2025) on the 'Use of Reasonable Force' and 'Keeping Children Safe in Education' (September 2024) defines and explains these terms in the following way:

 - The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils. - Force is usually used either to control or restrain.
-This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a pupil needs to be restrained to prevent violence or injury. - 'Reasonable in the circumstances' means using no more force than is needed' (KCSIE) - As mentioned before, schools generally use force to control pupils and to restrain them.
+This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a pupil needs to be restrained to prevent violence or injury. - 'Reasonable in the circumstances' means using no more force than is needed for the least amount of time, the application of which will depend on the circumstances. - As mentioned before, schools generally use force to control pupils and to restrain them.
 Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom. - Restraint means to hold back physically or to bring a pupil under control.
 It is typically used in more extreme circumstances, for example when two pupils are fighting and refuse to separate without physical intervention. - School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil. - A pupil absconding from school should not be restrained unless there is evidence that he or she is at serious risk.
 Members of staff are not obliged to restrain a pupil if it is against their better judgement.
 It may be more appropriate to summon help.